c0mradich/School_Project/README.md

 This project demonstrates practical **full-stack development skills**, including:

-- React Hooks for state and form handling (`useState`, `useRef`)
+- Interactive UI with React Hooks (`useState`, `useRef`)
+- REST API design with FastAPI
-- File upload handling with live feedback
+- File upload handling with cloud storage
-- Cloud-based storage integration
+- Relational database modeling with SQLAlchemy
-- Clean separation of frontend, backend, and storage layers
+- Clean separation between frontend, backend, database, and storage
-- Production-ready deployment workflow
+- Cloud deployment workflow (Vercel + Render + Supabase)

-It is built not as a demo, but as a foundation for a real product.
+This is not a demo project — it is designed as a solid base for a real product.

 ---